zhibek/webdriverio-bdd-example/README.md

 ```

 ## Notes
 The `steps`/`support` are derived from the https://github.com/webdriverio/cucumber-boilerplate project.
-This project is Open Source (MIT license) - if this repository is publicly distrubted in the future, MIT license should be included.
+This project is Open Source (MIT license) - if this repository is publicly distrubted in the future, the MIT license should be included.